parth1614/mech-aura/README.md

 ## Usage

-1. After installation, MechNerd will appear in your system tray
+1. After installation, mechaura will appear in your system tray
 2. Click the tray icon to access quick toggles
 3. Open settings to:
    - Choose your preferred keyboard sound